thephpleague/oauth2-server/installation.md

 ### `string` password

-A `string` password can be of variable strength depending on the password used.
+A `string` password can vary in strength depending on the password chosen.
 To turn it into a strong encryption key the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) key derivation function is used.
 This function derives an encryption key from a password and is slow by design.
 It uses a lot of CPU resources for a fraction of a second, applying key stretching to the password to reduce vulnerability to brute force attacks.

 To generate a `string` password for the `AuthorizationServer`, you can run the following command in the terminal: